-Almirola will make his 14th Cup Series start at Daytona this weekend.
+Almirola will make his 16th Cup Series start at Daytona this weekend.
 He also has 10 starts in the Xfinity Series at the track located along Florida’s Central Coast.
-In fact, Almirola started on the pole in his first Xfinity Series outing in July 2007.
-Additionally, the Stewart-Haas Racing (SHR) driver has also captured one win in the Xfinity Series while piloting the No. 98 Biagi-Den Beste Ford Mustang in July 2016.
-Almirola has three Daytona starts in the NASCAR Camping World Truck Series with a best finish of 12th.
+In fact, Almirola started on the pole in his first Xfinity Series outing in July 2007, and he captured an Xfinity Series win there while piloting the No. 98 Biagi-Den Beste Ford Mustang in July 2016.
+Almirola has three Daytona starts in the NASCAR Gander Outdoors Truck Series with a best finish of 12th.

-This weekend’s event at Daytona marks the 16th points-paying event during which the Smithfield livery has adorned Almirola’s No. 10 Ford Fusion.
-Smithfield, a brand of Smithfield Foods, which is based approximately five hours northeast of SHR headquarters in Smithfield, Virginia, is in its seventh season with Almirola and its first with SHR.
+The Mustang driver enters the Fourth of July weekend the same way he did last year, partnered for the eighth year with Smithfield, a brand of Smithfield Foods, which is based approximately five hours northeast of SHR headquarters in Smithfield, Virginia.
 Founded in 1936, Smithfield is a leading provider of high-quality pork products, with a vast product portfolio including smoked meats, hams, bacon, sausage, ribs, and a wide variety of fresh pork cuts.

 How was it to win the July Daytona race in 2014?